ravendb/bootcamp/src/Unit-3/lesson1/README.md

 }
 ````

-Remember to have started the RavenDB server.
+Remember to start the RavenDB server.

 ### Step 3: Loading the metadata